 Please read the full license that came with the software to find out all of the small details.

-Every Libre Wave product has a section labelled System Requirements on its store page.
+Every product has a section labelled System Requirements on its store page.
 Please view this for the product you are interested in to see what additional software (if any) is required to run it.

-In general Libre Wave products are available either as Rhapsody player instruments or as independent VSTi or VST plugins that do not need a separate player application to function.
-They do however require a VST host application such as a Digital Audio Workstation (DAW).
+In general Libre Wave products are available either as Rhapsody player instruments or as independent VSTi, VST plugins, or their AU equivalents, that do not need a separate player application to function.
+They do however require a plugin host application such as a Digital Audio Workstation (DAW).
 In my opinion the best libre DAWs available are Qtractor and Ardour.